What Is A Pop-Up Form?

 What are Entry Pop-Ups?

-Entry pop-ups are the small boxes that appear when you visit a website for the first time.
-They are also sometimes called timed popups, and you will usually only see them once.
+Entry pop-ups are the small boxes that appear when you first visit a website.
+They are also sometimes called timed pop-ups, and you will usually see them only once.

-These are best used for gathering emails, promoting upcoming sales, or announcing event ticketing & registration or new product release.
+These are best used to collect emails, promote upcoming sales, or announce event ticketing & registration or new product release.

-Unlike its predecessors, modern entry popups don’t take up too much space, as they don’t overlay the full content of a page.
+Unlike its predecessors, modern entry popups don’t take up much space because they don’t overlay the entire page.
 It also allows users to close the pop-up without entering any information and continue browsing.

-You can choose how long to delay your popup from instantly to as long as you want.
-Research and testing has proven that between 30 - 60 seconds is optimal.
+You can choose how long to delay your pop-up from instantly to as long as you want.
+Research and testing have shown that 30-60 seconds is optimal.

 What are Exit Pop-Ups?

-Also called exit-entry pop-ups, these are popups that appear just before you leave a website.
-These types of pop-ups seem to be the most user-friendly, because they don't interrupt the viewing of your site visitor.
+Also called exit-entry pop-ups, these appear just before you leave a website.
+These types of pop-ups seem to be the most user-friendly because they don't interrupt your site visitors' viewing experience.

-Using these in conjunction with Net Promoter Score survey tools can give you a better understanding of how your customers rate the experience they have with your website and brand.
+Using these in conjunction with Net Promoter Score survey tools can give you a better understanding of how your customers rate their experience with your website and brand.

 How Do I Get the Best Pop-Up Performance?

-• Popups have the conventional notion of being annoying to users, so consider that in your strategy.
+• Pop-ups are often perceived as annoying by users, so consider that in your strategy.

-• Be thoughtful in what you are offering in your popup.
+• Be thoughtful about what you offer in your pop-up.
 Make it worth their while to click.

-• Work around the viewer's attention and strive to enrich their experience instead of interrupting it.
+• Work with the viewer's attention and strive to enrich their experience rather than interrupt it.

-• Run experiments with different time frames for it to appear.
+• Run experiments with different time frames to determine when it appears.

-Good mobile popups are crucial for leveraging mobile traffic.
-Responsive popups designed for a desktop version of your website may not be as effective on mobile.
+Good mobile pop-ups are crucial for leveraging mobile traffic.
+Responsive pop-ups designed for your website's desktop version may not be as effective on mobile.

-To avoid this, you’d need to create a tailor-made mobile-first version, which then actively adapts itself to the desktop version of your website.
+To avoid this, you’d need to create a tailor-made mobile-first version that then automatically adapts to your website's desktop version.

 Wrapping Up